kt3k/wsindex/README.md

 # wsindex v1.1.0

-> A static site generator for a simple link list.
+> :vertical_traffic_light: A static site generator for a simple link list.

 wsindex is a static site generator which creates the index web page of the list of web pages.